rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/The Galactic Education System.md

 **Education in the United Worlds** is provided in public schools, private schools, academies, universities and education centres.
 While the **Council of Education** sets general education standards, the core curriculum is generally expanded with specific additions for homeworlds, colonies, languages and similar specific obligatory programmes.
-Private schools and private education centres are generally free to detemine their own curriculum and staffing policies, but are subject to standardised testing to provide certification.
+Private schools and private education centres are generally free to determine their own curriculum and staffing policies, but are subject to standardised testing to provide certification.
 Some certifications can only be provided by some institutions, like specialist degrees (AM.QEn, SX.Rls, LSc) and require a lengthy certification process.

 # Educational stages